 The steak is boneless with a generous amount of marbling.
 You can make the steak even more tender by pounding it.
 You will need a skillful butcher to cut the meat properly to get this steak.

 The steak has its best flavor when served medium-rare.
 You should cook the meat on high heat (on the heat’s indirect side) before searing again at the end for a tasty result.
 Some chefs also use sous vide for a perfect meal.
-Denver steak is the top 4 softest cuts of meat.
+Denver steak is among the softest cuts of meat.

 11. Short Ribs

 Cut the plate, brisket, chuck, or rib areas of a cow, and you will have beautiful Short ribs.
 This part often has the rib bone covered with meat.
 The thickness of short ribs depends on the butcher if they want to cut more meat or not.

 Two common types of short ribs are the ‘Flanken’ (the bone is cut to have one to two inches in length) and the ‘English’ (the bone is cut parallel to have 6 inches in length).

 The ‘English’ cut is often served alone or in ‘plate’ style (three or four short ribs connected together).
 Short ribs have a rich taste from the fat marbling from rib steak.
 This style of steak is famous worldwide.